 Biochemistry and Molecular Biology

-Director, The Center for Biomolecular Therapeutics (CBT) Associate Director, The Institute for Bioscience and Biotechnology Research (IBBR)
+Director, Center For Biomolecular Therapeutics; Co-Director of the Institute for Bioscience and Biotechnology Research (IBBR)

 Biomedical Research Facility (BRF) 108 N. Greene St., Room 439